benjaminion/upgrading-ethereum-book/src/book.md

 ##### Signing

 In the beacon chain protocol the only messages that get signed are [hash tree roots](/part2/building_blocks/merkleization) of objects: their so-called signing roots, which are 32 byte strings.

-The [`compute_signing_root()`](/part3/helper/misc#compute_signing_root) function combines the hash tree root of an object with a "domain".
-Ten [domain types](/part3/config/constants#domain-types) are defined in Altair that distinguish between different use cases for the signature.
-The idea is to avoid ever having a situation in which the signature of an object generated in one context is mis-used in a different context.
+The [`compute_signing_root()`](/part3/helper/misc#compute_signing_root) function always combines the hash tree root of an object with a "domain" as described [below](#domain-separation-and-forks).

 Once we have the signing root it needs to be mapped onto an elliptic curve point in the $G_2$ group.
 If the message's signing root is $m$, then the point is $H(m)$ where $H()$ is a function that maps bytes to $G_2$.
-Performing this mapping is hard to do well and an entire [draft stadard](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/) exists to define the process.
-Thankfully, we can ignore the details completely and leave them up to our cryptographic libraries[^fn-implement-h2g2].
+This mapping is hard to do well and an entire [draft standard](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/) exists to define the process.
+Thankfully, we can ignore the details completely and leave them to our cryptographic libraries[^fn-implement-h2g2].

 [^fn-implement-h2g2]: Unless you have to implement the thing, as I [ended up doing](https://github.com/ConsenSys/teku/commit/e927d9be89b64fe8297b74405f37aa0e6378024) in Java.